Information Technology Architect

 Kaihoahoa Hangarau Pārongo

-Information technology (IT) architects analyse an organisation's IT needs, oversee the development of IT capabilities, and ensure they fit the business needs of an organisation.
+Information technology (IT) architects analyse an organisation's IT needs, recommend solutions and oversee their delivery and implementation.

 IT architects earn an average of